-Photographing children can be extremely rewarding, but it can also be quite tricky!
+Photographing children can be enriching, but it can also be quite tricky!
 And there is no exact formula when you photograph children; every shoot will be different.

 But don’t worry.
 We’ve got 10 great tips that will save you from making a few common errors.

 To capture a memorable image, ask about the child’s favourite location.
 For example, there might be a park that has their son’s favourite swing set.
 Or a path that their daughter always loves to walk with their dog.
-Knowing these special places will guide the location for the photos.

-Be Flexible to Avoid Stressful Children Photo Shoots
+2. Be Flexible to Avoid Stressful Children Photoshoots

 Yes, prepping is very important, but you also need to be open to forgetting all the prep and going with the flow.
 Working with and photographing unruly children can be very unpredictable.

 If you find that the child is having a great time and you’re getting lots of candid moments, that’s okay.
 It doesn’t matter if they’re not sticking to your plan.
 If the child is relaxed, you’ll capture more natural shots for a better final image.

 The important thing is to get great photos.
 With photographing children, you need to follow their lead.

 Be prepared to crawl, sit on the ground, or even roll around!
-Shooting at their level is a great tip on how to photograph children.
+Shooting at the child’s level is a great tip to help the viewer feel part of the moment.

 Think about activities that you could have the child do.
 Dare them to jump higher than you.
 Or see how fast they can run towards the camera.